DanielKorsah/ArcDan_Linear_Maths_Framework/README.md

 # ArcDan, a simple linear mathematics framework for C++

-Orriginally a vector framework wrote to be able to answer an interview-type question as part of a hiring process at a games company which required 2D vector manipulation like dot and cross products.
+Orriginally a vector framework I wrote to be able to answer an interview-type question as part of a hiring process at a games company which required 2D vector manipulation like dot and cross products.

 TODO:
 * Operator overloading so that simple aritmetic like scalar multiplication, addition and subtraction don't have to be functions called on Vector Objects.